SafeHome.org may receive compensation from some providers listed on this page. Learn More

 As with resolution, though, a higher number doesn’t always equate to better quality.
 The truth is there are pros and cons to different size fields.
 If you’re looking to focus on a specific target – like an entrance or a doorway – Blink’s narrower angel is better suited to capture what you need.
 Objects appear larger and more detailed in the image.
 In cameras with wide-angle lenses, objects appear smaller, and you’ll also see some distortions along the edges of the frame during recording.

-Even taking all of this information into account, I found the Blink Indoor field of view a bit lacking.
+Even taking all of this information into account, we found the Blink Indoor field of view a bit lacking.
 If you want full coverage of a decent-sized room, you’ll need more than one camera.
-You’ll see what I mean if you scroll down a little further and watch the sample clip from my Blink Indoor.
-Despite my best effort at placing the camera strategically, it only managed to capture about three quarters of my living room, leaving pretty huge blind spots.
+You’ll see what we mean if you scroll down a little further and watch the sample clip from our Blink Indoor.
+Despite our best effort at placing the camera strategically, it only managed to capture about three quarters of our living room, leaving pretty huge blind spots.

 Blink’s video history produces a highlight reel of each day’s activity.
 With this history organized into individual frames, you can review everything with a glance.
 Because who wants to come home after a hard day of work and pour over video footage?

 This clip above is an example of Blink’s highlight reel.
-I see this is another effort on Blink’s part to make their cameras as convenient as possible – and an impressive addition, considering the low price.
+We see this as another effort on Blink’s part to make their cameras as convenient as possible – and an impressive addition, considering the low price.

 At $79, Blink Indoor is priced competitively, especially when you consider all that’s included in a kit: One Blink Indoor camera, one Blink Sync Module 2, durable mounting hardware, and four long-lasting AA batteries.